vulnersCom/splunk-vulners/vulners-lookup/README.txt

 You can change it any time by reconfiguring application from "Manage Apps" section.
 You can also set your custom Vulners Proxy endpoint in setup page at the first app launch.

-By default forwarder is set to run task to collect packages every 3000 seconds (60 minutes).
+By default forwarder is set to run task to collect packages every 3600 seconds (60 minutes).
 To change that create file
 $SPLUNK_HOME/etc/apps/vulners-lookup/local/inputs.conf
 based on
 $SPLUNK_HOME/etc/apps/vulners-lookup/default/inputs.conf

+The Vulners App for Splunk also includes a saved search with cron for updating info on vulnerabilities on search heads.
+To make use of it enable cron in savedsearches.conf Set disabled = 0